Snapkite/snapkite-engine/README.md

 # Snapkite

 Snapkite gives you filtered stream of mobile photos posted publicly on Twitter.
+Example of use: [Snapkite.com](http://snapkite.com)

 ## Install